 IAIA members number more than 1,600 and represent more than 120 countries.

-As of July 2009, IAIA Affiliates were active in Eastern Africa, Zambia, Mozambique, Ghana, Germany, Italy, Korea, New Zealand, Ontario (Canada), Portugal, Quebec (Canada), South Africa, Spain, and Western and Northern Canada.
+IAIA Affiliates are active in Cameroon, Germany, Ghana, Iran, Italy, Korea, Mozambique, New Zealand, Nigeria, Ontario (Canada), Portugal, Quebec (Canada), South Africa, Spain, Western & Northern Canada and Zambia.

 IAIA's first Branch (a group comprised entirely of IAIA-International members), the Washington (DC) Area Branch, was organized in September 2001 and the Ireland-UK branch was formalized in June 2008.

 International conferences are held annually.
 The 2011 conference was in Puebla, Mexico, 28 May – 4 June.
 Other sites have been Geneva, Switzerland (2010); Accra, Ghana (2009); Perth, Australia (2008); Seoul, Korea (2007); Stavanger, Norway (2006); Boston, Massachusetts, USA (2005); Vancouver, Canada (2004); Marrakech, Morocco (2003); The Hague, The Netherlands (2002); Cartagena, Colombia (2001); Hong Kong (2000); Glasgow, Scotland (1999); Christchurch, New Zealand (1998); New Orleans, Louisiana, USA (1997); Estoril, Portugal (1996); Durban, South Africa (1995); Quebec City, Canada (1994); Shanghai, PRC (1993); Washington, DC (1992); Champaign, Illinois, USA (1991); and Lausanne, Switzerland (1990).
 We now regularly anticipate 700 or more participants at these events.